Search within:

 • Housed in a large, dedicated academic space (28,000 square feet) in the Ohio University Integrated Education Center in Dublin, Ohio.

-• Proud to have a diverse and interdisciplinary faculty representing PAs, physicians (DO and MD), a registered dietitian, and a licensed pharmacist.
-Collectively the faculty have experience in emergency medicine, family medicine, pediatrics, women’s health, public health, endocrinology, geriatrics, surgery, orthopedics, and research.
+• Proud to have a diverse and interdisciplinary faculty representing PAs, physicians (DO and MD), and a licensed pharmacist.
+Collectively the faculty has experience in emergency medicine, family medicine, pediatrics, women’s health, public health, endocrinology, geriatrics, surgery, orthopedics, and research.

-• Interprofessional opportunities with the OHIO Heritage College of Osteopathic Medicine and other professions within the College of Health Sciences and Professions.
+• Providing interprofessional opportunities with the other professions within the College of Health Sciences and Professions and the University.

 • Actively recruiting students from regions that are considered medically underserved and students with military experience.

-• Aims to be a nationally recognized leader in PA education, preparing leaders in the health care industry and clinical practice.
+• Aiming to be a nationally recognized leader in PA education, preparing leaders in the health care industry and clinical practice.

 The OHIO Physician Assistant program educationally prepares students in six areas: